COVID-19 Overview: Testing (Online CE Course)

 • COVID-19 Vaccines, continued

-• Which statement(s) is true regarding COVID-19 vaccines in the U.S.?
+• Which of the following statements is FALSE regarding COVID-19 vaccines in the U.S.?

 • COVID-19 Diagnosis